-Use this form to report income taxes, social security tax, or Medicare tax withheld from employee's paychecks, and pay the employer's portion of social security or Medicare tax.
+Use Form 941, Employe's Quarterly Federal Tax Return, to report income taxes, social security tax, or Medicare tax withheld from employee's paychecks, and pay the employer's portion of Social Security or Medicare tax.

 Form 941, or Employer’s Quarterly Federal Tax Return, is a tax form from the Internal Revenue Service (IRS) that employers file every quarter to report income taxes, social security taxes, and Medicare taxes they have withheld from the paychecks of their employees.